25 Ways to Turn Off the Chatter in Your Head About Food

 Food—you can’t live without it, so how do you stop obsessing over it?
 We know how that internal conversation goes: I want a cookie, but I’m trying to eliminate processed sugar.
 Would one cookie really hurt?
 I’ll eat salad for the next three days to make up for it… It’s like your brain just locks in on a craving and overtakes your thoughts until you give in—and then you can’t stop beating yourself up for going there.
 It’s a vicious cycle that leads to unhealthy choices and even more noise over the guilt and shame.

-But here's the deal—you have the power to quiet those negative thoughts.
+But here’s the deal—you have the power to quiet those negative thoughts.
 Once you learn to rewire your brain and recognize your triggers, those blaring thoughts will simmer down to a whisper and eventually completely disappear so you can stay on track and make decisions about food that you can feel good about.
-Here are 25 surefire ways to quiet down the voice tempting you and to keep your diet on track!
-Check 'em out and then be sure to try out these 15 Easy Ways to Reset Your Diet for if you fall off the wagon.
+Here are 25 surefire ways for how to stop thinking about food that will help you quiet down the voice tempting you so you can keep your diet on track!
+Check ’em out and then be sure to try out these easy ways to reset your diet if you fall off the wagon.

 Walk It Off

 Get out of the kitchen and go outside for a walk (or a jog) and get your mind refocused on something besides food.
-"Exercise has also been associated with reduced food cravings," says Josh York, founder and CEO of GYMGUYZ.
-"Perceived hunger may stem from boredom, so going for a walk or jog can help distract and entertain the mind."
+“Exercise has also been associated with reduced food cravings,” says Josh York, founder and CEO of GYMGUYZ.
+“Perceived hunger may stem from boredom, so going for a walk or jog can help distract and entertain the mind.”
 And psst!
-Don't miss these 30 Tips for When You're Walking for Weight Loss!
+Don’t miss these essential tips for when you’re walking for weight loss!